Geneea/keboola-nlp-analysis/configuration.md

 * lead - optional lead or abstract of the document

 Input options:
-* language - the language of text to analyze; leave empty for automatic detection
+* language - the language of the text; leave empty for automatic detection
-* domain - the domain or type of text to analyze
+* domain - the domain or type of the text
-* correction - should common typos be corrected before analysis
+* correction - indicates whether common typos should be corrected before analysis
 * diacritization - before analysing Czech text where diacritics are missing, add all the wedges and accents.
-For example, for "Muj ctyrnohy pritel" > "Můj čtyřnohý přítel".
+For example, "Muj ctyrnohy pritel" is changed to "Můj čtyřnohý přítel".
 * use_beta - use Geneea's beta server (use only when instructed to do so)

 Type of analysis:

 * sentiment - detect the emotions contained in the text.
-Was the author happy (I loved it.), neutral (We went to London.) or unhappy (The lunch was not good at all.) with their experience?
+Was the author happy (_I loved it._), neutral (_We went to London._) or unhappy (_The lunch was not good at all._) with their experience?
 You can detect sentiment of reviews, feedback or customer service inquiries.

 * entities - search your texts for names of people, locations, products, dates, account numbers, etc. We can adjust the detectors to your needs (e.g. taking into account your products) or even identify a new type of entity whether it should be financial products or offending expressions.

 * tags - the objective of a topic tag is to describe the content of a text whether an email, commercial contract, or a news article.
-A tag can be cancel subscription, safe car, or terrible cook.
+A tag can be _cancel subscription_, _safe car_, or _terrible cook_.
 Again, we can easily adjust tags to your domain and to your needs.

 The result contains two tables: